ufvceiec/EEGRAPH/CONTRIBUTING.md

 * Be ready to provide feedback if needed.

 ## :orange_book: Improving documentation
 The documentation for EEGraph can be founde [here](https://github.com/ufvceiec/EEGRAPH/wiki).
 Clear and complete documentation is key for users to understand the library and the code.
-Please dont hesitate to submit any feedback to improve it, like recomendations, single-letter typos, errors, extensions.
-Anything that improves the documentation for all furute users is welcomed.
+Please dont hesitate to submit any feedback to improve it, recomendations, single-letter typos, errors, extensions.
+Anything that improves the documentation for all future users is welcomed.

 Documentation related issues should be tagged with the `documentation` issue [label](https://github.com/ufvceiec/EEGRAPH/labels).